LoicMahieu/material-ui-color-picker/README.md

 There is not so much properties at this time.
 The was very quickly designed for my needs.
 Feel free to submit a PR with new features ;)

+## Developer Set-up

+1. Clone this repository and run `npm install`
+2. If you want a git pre-commit hook to lint and prettify your code, run `husky install` and you should be good to go.

 ## License

 This library is licensed under the [MIT Licence](LICENSE), and sponsored by [iGLOO](https://igloo.be).